 Microsoft Office 365 Retention Policy: What It Is and What It Is Not

-Microsoft 365 retention policy is a set of automated rules that helps Admins comply with the regulatory guidelines, manage corporate data and save costs on storage.
-Office 365 retention policy should not be confused with backup, archive, deletion protection, or retention labels.
+Microsoft 365 retention policy is a set of automated rules that helps Admins follow guidelines, manage data, and save storage costs.
+Office 365 retention policy should not be confused with Microsoft 365 backup, archive, deletion protection, or retention labels.

-IT Admins can create data retention policies in Microsoft Compliance Center.
+IT Admins can create data retention policies in Microsoft Compliance Center to ensure proper data management.
 There are several configurations you can change:

 - The retention period begins either from the creation date or the last modification.